olelina/olelina/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Data Analytics at Masterschool.
+- 🌱 I’m currently learning Data Analytics at Masterschool
-- 💬 Ask me about Data Vizualization and SQL learning resources.
+- 💬 Ask me about Data Vizualization and SQL learning resources
-- 📫 Reach me here or on my LinkedIn/
+- 📫 Reach me here or on my LinkedIn

 <!--
 **olelina/olelina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.